-To help you choose the best boys boarding school, we’ve curated a listing of the top boys boarding schools in the UK for the year 2021.
+To help you choose the best boys boarding school, we’ve curated a list of the top boys’ boarding schools in the UK for the year 2022.
 Choices are based on the highest number of A* and A grades achieved for their A Levels.

-List Of Top 10 Best Boy Boarding Schools in the UK
+List Of Top 10 Best Boys' Boarding Schools in the UK

 The UK School League Tables are usually a good indicator on how well a boarding school performs.
 In our previous article we highlighted the Top Co-Ed Boarding Schools in the UK and Top Girls Boarding Schools in the UK.
 With this list, it is geared more towards the best boarding school for boys in the UK.

 At Britannia StudyLink, we help parents find the best study environment suited for their children.
-In 2020, no official league table results were released due to the COVID-19 situation.
-Hence, the A Levels A* and A Grades indicated below are the academic achievements for the year 2019, based on the UK boarding schools league table and the school’s officially reported results.
+Due to the COVID-19 pandemic, there were no official league table results published in the year 2020 and some schools have chosen not to publish their results for that year.
+Hence, the A Levels A* and A Grades indicated below are the latest published results of each school.

-Over twenty subjects are on offer, with the college following a traditional route, and with Mandarin politics being the only notable difference.
-Special learning support strategies are given to each student, especially those wishing to receive the best advice and help in gaining entry into Cambridge or Oxford universities.
+With over twenty subjects are on offer, Radley College offers its students interesting subjects such as Mandarin and Politics.
+Special learning support strategies are given to each student, especially those wishing to receive the best advice and help in gaining entry into Cambridge or Oxford.
 The school provides a Shell programme of learning, in which boys are taught among other subjects: art, biology, history, design and technology, theology, physics and music.
 From this the boys choose subjects for GCSE along with their core subjects.
 Radley is one of the top academic league schools in the UK, whose reputation for academic brilliance is enhanced by the large amount of students who go on to study at Oxbridge institutions.